itz-me-zappex/flux/README.md

 ##### Should I trust you and this utility?
 - You can read entire code.
 If you are uncomfortable, feel free to avoid using it.

+##### Which DE or WM should I use for best compatibility?
+- Daemon compatible with all X11 window managers and desktop environments, since it relies on X11 event system.

+##### Does it increase input lag and/or record my screen to detect window focus/unfocus events?
+- No, all it does is read events from X11 related to window focus.

 ##### Is it safe?
-- Yes, all daemon does is read events from X11 related to window focus.
+- Yes, read above.
 Neither I nor daemon has access to your data.

+##### Is not running commands on focus and unfocus makes system vulnerable?
+- Just put config file to `/etc/flux.ini` and make it read-only.

 ##### Can I get banned in a game because of this daemon?
 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you can get banned even for a wrong click.